Why you should have the vaccine

-a new flu vaccine is released every year because flu viruses change.
-The vaccine you had in a previous pregnancy may not protect you from this year's viruses
+an updated flu vaccine is released every year because flu viruses change.
+The vaccine you had in a previous pregnancy may not protect you and your baby from this year's viruses

-the immunity you get from the vaccine passes onto your baby through the placenta to protect them against flu
+the immunity you get from the vaccine passes through the placenta and helps protect your baby during their early months of life

 Where you can get the vaccine